percona/portal-doc/docs/percona-account-help.md

 ## Sign up for a Percona Account
 1. Go to the [Percona Account Sign Up page](https://id.percona.com/signin/register/).
-2. Enter your corporate email address and specify a valid password.
+2. Enter your work or professional email address and specify a valid password.
 3. Enter your first and last name, then click **Register** once you’ve accepted the Terms of Service and Privacy Policy.
 4. Check your email for a verification message and follow the instructions to activate your account.